This document is valid from AppSealing Android version 220.127.116.11 and above

 Why AppSealing is using this permission?

 AppSealing has a list of various cheat tools for Android.
-To detect the installed cheat tool, To block cheat tools, AppSealing queried all installed app lists and compared them with the blacklist of the AppSealing module.
+To detect and block the installed cheat tool, AppSealing queried all installed app lists and compared them with the blacklist of the AppSealing module.

 Before Android 11, QUERY_ALL_PACAKGES permission was not required to query the installed package list, but from Android 11(app's targetSDkVersion is also 30+), The app can query the installed app list only with the permission declaration.
 With this change, the AppSealing team was adding QUERY_ALL_PACKGES permission to upload the app’s AndroidManifest.xml file.